mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/_index.md

     "coldstart_aws_bylanguage"
     "Typical cold start durations per language" >}}

-Python seems to be the fastest with most cold starts completed within **300 ms**.
-JavaScript, Go, Java, and Ruby are all comparable and almost always start within **1 second**.
-C# is a distinct underdog with cold starts spanning between **1 and 5 seconds**.
+JavaScript, Python, Go, Java, and Ruby are all comparable: most of the time they complete within **500 milliseconds** and almost always within **800 milliseconds**.
+C# is a distinct underdog with cold starts spanning between **0.8 and 5 seconds**.

 View detailed distributions: [Cold Start Duration per Language](/serverless/coldstarts/aws/languages/).